 - Insulating Core: The core is the heart of the sandwich panel, offering thermal insulation, soundproofing, and, in some cases, fire resistance.
 Common core materials include:

-- Polyurethane (PU): A lightweight foam with excellent thermal insulation (R-value ~0.024 W/m·K), ideal for maintaining cool indoor environments in the UAE’s heat.
+- Polyurethane (PU): A lightweight foam with excellent thermal insulation (R-value ~0.024 W/m·K), ideal for maintaining cool indoor environments in DUBAI’s heat.

 - Polyisocyanurate (PIR): An advanced foam with superior fire resistance and slightly better insulation than PU, often used in high-safety applications.